RedisLabs/redislabs-docs/content/rs/installing-upgrading/prepare-install/port-availability.md

 ## Port 53

-When port 53 is in use, the installation fails.
+If port 53 is in use, the installation fails.
 This is known to happen in default Ubuntu 18.04 installations in which `systemd-resolved` (DNS server) is running.

 To work around this issue, change the system configuration to make this port available